STONELICK LAKE STATE PARK

 Several clashes between the settlers and Indians occurred here as the area was situated between the Kentucky settlements south of the Ohio River and the Indian villages along the Little Miami River.
 Legendary frontiersmen, Daniel Boone and Simon Kenton, were among those involved in the conflicts.

 The town of nearby Milford was the site of the first Methodist church in Ohio.
 Francis McCormick, a pioneer Methodist preacher, organized the church in his cabin.

 Clermont County was a vital link in the Underground Railroad as it was just across the river from the "slave owning" states of Kentucky and Virginia.
 The position of Clermont on the border made it the first place of refuge for fleeing slaves.
 The county was also the birthplace of Civil War General Ulysses S. Grant at Point Pleasant on the Ohio.

 Land acquisition for Stonelick State Park began in 1948.
 A dam across Stonelick Creek was completed in 1950.
 This beautiful park was originally created to provide a wildlife area for Ohio's sportsmen.
 Now the area is operated by the ODNR Division of Parks and Recreation and offers a variety of outdoor recreational activities.

 Ohio does not have an annual pass and does not charge entrance fees to state parks.

 Camper Cabins, #1

-There are 115 campsites, all with electricity, at Stonelick's main campground.
+There are 115 campsites, 109 with electricity, at Stonelick's main campground.
 The campground is equipped with showers, flush toilets, dump station and laundry facilities.
-A primitive group camp area is available for organized groups on a reservation basis.
-Pit latrines are found at the group camp.
-Four Rent-A-Camp units consisting of a tent, dining canopy, cooler, cook stove and other equipment can be rented during the summer months by reservation.
 Pet camping is permitted on designated sites.
 There is a camp store with items for sale.